axonivy/dev.axonivy.com/src/app/pages/news/12.0/08-market.md

 - **Features**: We've added a range of modern features, such as dark mode and German translations.
 Additionally, the documentation for the connectors has been thoroughly revised.
 - **New connectors**: A couple of new connectors have been  added, i.e. the Proccess Inspector, Azure Blob connector, SAP 4Hana connector - just to mention a few.

-### Process Analytics

-We can now visualize the usage of your processes, making it easier for you to identify bottlenecks and determine the key influencing factors.

-- **KPI**: It is possible to analyse the frequency and duration of a process run.
-- **Timeintervall**: You can specify the time interval for which the evaluation should be performed.
-- **Custom Filter**: You can filter the data
-- **Export**: You can analyze the data according to custom filters for each specific process, such as filtering by Legal Entities, Department, or similar criteria—depending on what is available for the respective process.

 <div class="short-links">
 	<a href="${docBaseUrl}/market/index.html"
 		target="_blank" rel="noopener noreferrer">